DebzDK/guess-the-language/README.md

         ![Screenshot of main menu](documentation/screenshots/evidence/design/main-menu.png)

         From here, a user can start the game and view/set game options.
+        *Please note: For some reason, the bottom bar does not display in the terminal of the deployed Heroku site.
+Even after adjusting the terminal dimenstions via the views/index.html file in the project, it can't be viewed.
+Will display when forked and run in Gitpod.*

 * Game options menu
     * Allows users to set options that effect gameplay